Coastal Aviation

-Coastal Aviation is an airline that operates out of Julius Nyerere International Airport, Terminal 1, in Dar es Salaam, Tanzania.
+Coastal Air is an airline that operates out of Julius Nyerere International Airport, Terminal 1, in Dar es Salaam, Tanzania.
 It services many areas in Tanzania, but also operates regionally to neighboring countries, including Kenya and Rwanda.

+It is currently banned from flying into the European Union.

 Location

 The company's main office is located at the Slipway, Masaki, in Dar es Salaam, Tanzania's largest city and the country's business and financial capital.
 The geographical coordinates of the company's headquarters are:06°52'25.0"S, 39°12'07.0"E (Latitude:-6.873611; Longitude:39.201944).
 The company slogan is "The Flying Safari Company."

 Overview

 Coastal Aviation started out as a purely charter airline in 1987.
 As of May 2020, charter forms a significant percentage of its business, including scenic and medevac flights.
 However it also maintains a scheduled service, operating mainly from Dar es Salaam Airport and Arusha Airport.
 After starting with a single aircraft operating between Dar es Salaam and Selous Game Reserve, Coastal Aviation has evolved into a flying safari airline in Eastern Africa, with a fleet of 14 aircraft and flights to more than 42 destinations spanning Tanzania, Kenya and Rwanda.

 As of May 2020, the airline employed about 300 staff members.
 In 2019, a total of approximately 150,000 passengers traveled with the airline.